ru-fix/gradle-release-plugin/README.md

 Now CI can checkout tag `1.0.1`, build and publish your project `gradle clean build publish`.

-You can commit fixes to `/release/release-1.0` and create new tag:
+You can merge new fixes to `/release/release-1.0` and create new tagged releases:
 `gradle createRelease` will create new tag `1.0.2`.
 ```
 gradle createRelease

 └─master
 └─release
-  └─1.0
+  └─1.0 <--
 tag 1.0.1
-tag 1.0.2  <--
+tag 1.0.2
 ```
-If you decided to publish new version based on `/master` branch you can create new release branch `gradle createReleaseBranch` and specify version `1.1`.
+If you decided to publish new major version based on `/master` branch you can create new release branch `gradle createReleaseBranch` and specify version `1.1`.
 This will create new branch `/master` -> `/release/1.1`
 ```
+# ----- before -----
+└─master <--
+└─release
+  └─1.0

 gradle createReleaseBreanch

+# ----- after -----
 └─master
 └─release
   └─1.0